mrsilver76/groupmachine/README.md

 - GeoNames is a project of Unxos GmbH.
 This tool is not affiliated with or endorsed by Unxos GmbH.

 ## 🕰️ Version history

+### 1.0.0 (xx August 2025)

+- 🏁 Declared as the first stable release.
+- Enforced use of `-c` (`--copy`), `-m` (`--move`), or `-l` (`--link`) to specify the copy mode.
+- Added `-l` (`--link`) option for hard linking - this falls back to soft link on failure.
+- Added `-p` (`--precise`) to enable precise location names (e.g. stations, parks, landmarks, etc.) in album titles.
+- Added `-nr` (`--no-range`) to show only the first date in folder names that span multiple days.
+- Added `-np` (`--no-part`) to suppress part number suffixes.
+- Changed album title logic: dropped popularity sorting; locations now kept in time order with the least-used removed.
+- Updated `-s` (`--simulate)` to show the destination folder structure.
+- Refactored the `(part x)` numbering logic to ignore existing folders on disk, relying on date suffixes for uniqueness.
+- Switched to BLAKE3 for identical file checks, giving a 12x speed improvement over SHA256.
+- Removed `-u` (`--unique`) check due to poor performance (even with BLAKE3) and limited value.
+- Logger now includes OS details to assist with debugging.
+- Re-ordered command-line arguments and grouped them into logical sections.
+- Cleaned up various pieces of code (analyzer suggestions regarding naming, simplifications, and style)

 ### 0.9.0 (22 July 2025)
 - Initial release.